mwittrock/cpilint/README.md

 ## What is CPILint?

-CPILint is a command-line tool for SAP Cloud Integration, that lets you automate the governance of your integration flows.
-With CPILint, you create executable development guidelines, by setting up a number of rules, that you want your integration flows to comply with.

-The tool ships with a number of built-in rules, that enable you to, for instance, disallow the use of certain adapters, check that only your organization’s sanctioned mapping tools and scripting languages are being used, and ensure that security best practices are being followed.

-With your chosen rules in place, CPILint does the heavy lifting of checking that your integration flows are compliant, and presenting you with a report of those that are not.
+CPILint is a command-line tool that automates your SAP Cloud Integration governance.
+It ships with a range of built-in rules covering topics like developer guidelines, naming conventions and security.
+You choose the rules you want to put in place, and CPILint does the heavy lifting of checking your integration flows for compliance.

 ## Documentation